p0k4/Cash-Management-Web-App-main/README.md

 - Export history to CSV/PDF.
 - Maintains original formatting for OP TPA.

+### 🧮 Closures (Fechos)
+	-	View all daily cash closures made by users.
+	-	Each entry includes:
+	-	Date and time of closure
+	-	User who performed it
+	-	Total amount at the time of closure
+	-	Amount of the period (difference from previous closure)
+	-	Filter by date range and user.
+	-	Admin can delete closure entries if needed.

 ### 👥 User Management (Admin only)
 - List all registered users with role badges.
 - Create new users.